Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Introduction

-By performing general-relativistic (GR) 1.5D simulations for over 100 presupernova models using a leakage scheme, \citet{Oconnor11} were the first to point out that the postbounce dynamics and the progenitor-remnant connections are predictable basically by a single parameter, the compactness of the stellar core at bounce \citep[see also][]{oconnor13}.
+By performing general-relativistic (GR) 1.5D simulations for over 100 presupernova models using a leakage scheme, \citet{Oconnor11} were the first to point out that the postbounce dynamics and the progenitor-remnant connections are predictable basically by a single parameter, compactness of the stellar core at bounce (see also \cite{oconnor13}).
 Along this line, \citet{Ugliano12} performed 1D hydrodynamic simulations for 101 progenitors of \citet{Woosley02}.
-By replacing the proto-neutron star (PNS) interior with an inner boundary condition, they followed an unprecedentedly long-term evolution over hours to days after bounce in 1D.
-Their results also lent support to the finding by \citet{Oconnor11} that the compactness parameter is a good measure to diagnose the progenitor-explosion and the progenitor-remnant correlation.
+By replacing the proto-neutron star (PNS) interior with an inner boundary condition, they followed an unprecedentedly long-term evolution over hours to days after bounce in spherical symmetry.
+Their results also lent support to the finding by \citet{Oconnor11} that the compactness parameter is a good measure to diagnose the progenitor-explosion and the progenitor-remnant correlation (see also \cite{pejcha14,perego15}).

-Joining in these efforts but going beyond the previous 1D approach, we perform neutrino-radiation hydrodynamics simulations in 2D using the whole presupernova series (101 models) with solar metallicity of \citet{Woosley02}.
+Joining in these efforts but going beyond the previous 1D approach, we perform neutrino-radiation hydrodynamics simulations in two dimensions using the whole presupernova series (101 solar-metallicity models, 247 ultra metal-poor models, and 30 zero-metal models) of \citet{Woosley02}.
 Without the excision inside the PNS, we can self-consistently follow a long-term evolution starting from the onset of core-collapse, bounce, neutrino-driven shock-revival, until the revived shock comes out of the iron core.
-The goal of our 2D models is not to determine the very final fate of a massive star (which requires 3D-GR models with detailed transport scheme), but to study the systematic dependence of the progenitors' structure on the shock revival time, diagnostic explosion energy, mass of remnant object, and nucleosynthetic yields.
+The goal of our 2D models is not to determine the very final fate of a massive star (which requires 3D-GR models with detailed transport scheme (e.g., \cite{kuroda15})), but to study the systematic dependence of the progenitors' structure on the shock revival time, diagnostic explosion energy, mass of remnant object, and nucleosynthetic yields.
 To this end, this study is the first attempt in the multi-D context.

-\section{NUMERICAL SETUP}
+Section \ref{sec-num} describes the numerical setup, including explanation of our numerical scheme (Section \ref{sec-scheme}), structure of the solar-metallicity 101 progenitors (Section \ref{sec-prog}), and discussion on effects of our choice of the outer boundary (Section \ref{sec-bc}).
+Results start from Section \ref{sec-res} where we first focus on the hydrodynamics evolution of the 101 solar-metallicity progenitors, and then move on to analyze the results in terms of the compactness parameters (Section \ref{sec-xi}).
+Section \ref{sec-uz} presents results of the 247 ultra-metal-poor and the 30 zero-metal progenitors.
+We summarize our results and discuss their implications in Section \ref{sec-con}.

+\section{Numerical setup}